kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

 ```

-We can now take snapshot of the ETCD server that is running by creating backup actionset that is going to execute backup phase from the blueprint that we have
+We can now take snapshot of the ETCD server that is running by creating backup ActionSet that is going to execute backup phase from the Blueprint that we have
 created above

 **Note**

-Pleae make sure to change the **profile-name**,  **namespace-name** and **blueprint name** in the `backup-actionset.yaml` manifest file.
+Please make sure to change the **profile-name**,  **namespace-name** and **blueprint name** in the `backup-actionset.yaml` manifest file.
 Where `namespace-name` is the namespace where the ETCD pods are running.

 ```
 # find the profile name